hypebeast/keybits-server/README.md

 ## Email newsletter

-Keep update by subscribing to the newsletter on the project website <http://keybits.net>
+Receive updates when new applications are added or security fixes are available by subscribing to the newsletter on the project website <http://keybits.net>

 ## Current functionality